 Without further ado, here are the 5 best music video games:

 No, no please wait, one more thing: Guitar Hero is not on this list.
-Do not get me wrong, I love it, but it is not retro, in my opinion.
+Do not get me wrong, I love it, but it is not retro, in my opinion, at least not yet.

 Now we can start: